In this article, you’ll read about 8 amazing examples of data-driven marketing from the real world.

 There are some really excellent free sources of publicly available data online.
 Data.gov offers more than 300,000 government-provided datasets that could be useful in marketing campaigns.
 Similarly, the European Union publishes a lot of their available data as well.
 States, counties, and cities are also known to publisher data that may be more relevant to smaller marketing campaigns as it focuses on specific communities.

 Example #3: DirecTV Partners With USPS to Target New Movers

 Another great example of data-driven marketing comes from DirecTV.
 While looking for new ways to connect with consumers that were not signed up for a television plan, the company honed in on one specific market — people who had recently moved to a new location and therefore had not yet signed up for a television plan.

 By striking a partnership with USPS, the company was able to directly target consumers that had recently filed for a change of address.
 Using that data, they sent advertisements that led consumers to a personalized homepage that spoke directly to the “mover” segment.
 Their campaigns were delivered through direct mail, PPC, and email.

-This serves as an excellent example of using third-party data to drive your internal campaigns.
+This serves as an excellent example of using third-party data to run effective lead generation campaigns.
 There are no sources with higher quality data about recent movers than USPS, and gaining access to that data through a partnership gave DirecTV access to their most crucial customer segment.
 Can you think of any organizations that might collect important data on your most crucial customer segments?

 As one of the largest dating sites in the world, OKCupid has a wealth of demographic information from their users.
 They aren’t shy about it, either.
 The company regularly publishes insightful user data on their blog, attracting a lot of attention.
 The attraction to their data and relationship-related data isn’t just for their users either, the company has gained a lot of traction with non-users as well.